blade-67/Triage_X/README.md

 ## 👨‍💻 Author

-Your Name / Organization
+Nidhin

 ## 📧 Contact

-For questions or suggestions, please open an issue or contact the repository maintainer.
+For questions or suggestions, please contact me.
 ---

 **Made with ❤️ for better emergency care**